 The industry standard of a high-resolution image is 300 DPI.
 Honestly, you don’t want to be printing any images lower than this.
 If you are taking photos from the internet, you will most likely find them at 72 DPI.
 Depending on the dimensions, you could print this.
 But it would not be a high-quality print.
 At this point, you would have to enlarge your image.

-Enlarge Your Image to Improve Quality
+3. Enlarge Photos to Improve Quality

 How to Enlarge a Picture in Adobe Photoshop

 After assessing your image, you want to start thinking about how big you want to print it.
-Printing is all about negotiating the image size and transforming it without losing its quality.
+Printing is about negotiating the image size and transforming it without losing quality.
 The best way to enlarge photos is with Adobe Photoshop.

-Open your image in Photoshop and go to Image > Image Size.
-If your photo is at 300 DPI already, then hopefully, your dimensions are to the standards you would like.
-If not, you will want to go to the drop-down menu titled Resample.
-Once in this box, select ‘Preserve Details (enlargement)‘ and change your DPI to around 300.
+- If your photo is at 300 DPI already, then hopefully, your dimensions are to the standards you would like.
+If not, you need to go to the drop-down menu titled “resample.”
+Once in this box, select “preserve details (enlargement)” and change your DPI to around 300.

 How to Enlarge a Picture in Adobe Lightroom

-New to 2021, Adobe Lightroom has announced a ‘Super Resolution‘ feature.
+In 2021, Adobe Lightroom announced a Super Resolution feature.
 This feature can enlarge photos to double the size.
-Both the width and the height will be two times the size of the original image and four times the total pixel count without losing quality.
+The width and the height will be two times the size of the original image and four times the total pixel count without losing quality.

 At first glance, this seems like a great additional feature to Lightroom.
 I am a big fan of Lightroom and use it for archiving my images.
 The editing features they have made an excellent printing prep station.
-With this added feature, you can easily handle a file through this process.
+With this added feature, you can easily handle a file through this process:

 How to Enlarge a Picture in Reshade Image Enlarger

-Another good software option for enlarging images besides the Adobe ones is Reshade Image Enlarger.
+But another good software option for enlarging photos besides the Adobe ones is Reshade Image Enlarger.
 This program is created solely for upsizing images.
 I am a fan of this software because everything you need is presented simply, even though the interface looks dated.

-Test Print to Check Color and Quality
+4. Make a Test Print to Check Color and Quality

-How to Get the Best Quality Prints
+How Do You Get the Best Quality Prints?

 Taking photos with a lower ISO is also a great way to be conscious of your image’s sharpness.
-The lower ISO will reduce your shutter speed.
-A tripod will allow you to compensate for this.
+The lower ISO reduces your shutter speed.
+And a tripod allows you to compensate for this.
 Luckily, camera phones are excellent nowadays.
-Most smartphones will now have cameras with upwards of 10MP (megapixels).
-Their images will be sufficient to get a good quality photo print.
+Most smartphones now have cameras with upwards of 10 MP (megapixels).
+Their images will be sufficient to get a good-quality photo print.

-This process means that you have to have an eagle eye when checking the final render of your image when upsizing.
+This process means you must have an eagle eye when checking the final render of your image when upsizing.
 Again, the best way to handle this situation is to prepare.
-Have your camera set to photographing RAW, and make sure you edit those direct files.
+Have your camera set to photograph RAW image files.
+And make sure you edit those direct files.